teamup4highered/build-a-mobile-app-course/README.md

 ## This course is for you if
 * you would like to learn mobile app development
 * you enjoy peer-to-peer learning in a group environment
-* you are eager to contribute to open source community created learning
+* you enjoy contributing to open source projects
 * you would like to build your network

 ## Course Information
-* Anyone can join and learn
+* anyone can join and learn
 * course is running for the first time
 * course summaries will be written as we go and published on github
 * must complete current module to progress to the next